Sam Taylor (blues musician): Biography

-Taylor's music has been heavily sampled by rap artists.
+Taylor's music has been sampled by rap artists.
 His sole composition for B.T.
-Express, "Everything That's Good To Ya (Aint Always Good For Ya)", became an extremely popular Hip Hop sample used by EPMD, Beanie Sigel, Mase, Jay-Z, Lil' Kim, and DMX's first #1 Platinum hit "Get at Me Dog".
+Express, "Everything That's Good To Ya (Aint Always Good For Ya)", became a popular hip hop lift used by EPMD, Beanie Sigel, Mase, Jay-Z, Lil' Kim, and DMX's on his first number one platinum hit single, "Get at Me Dog".
 Though the original B.T.
 Express song was never released as a single, it became the most sampled song in B.T.
-Express' catalog, showing just how much of an influence he was and how vital his guitar sound was to the band.
-His prominent vicious rhythm guitar licks from those B.T.
-Express songs can be heard sampled in SWV's "Use Your Heart" and EPMD's "So Wat Cha Sayin".
+Express' catalog.
+His rhythm guitar licks from B.T.
+Express songs were sampled for SWV's "Use Your Heart" and EPMD's "So Wat Cha Sayin".

 Upon his son Bobby's death, Taylor returned to New York.
 He was a resident of Central Islip until his own demise.
 There Taylor released five albums: Blue Tears, Keep The Blues Alive, I Came From The Dirt, Bluzman Back Home, and Portrait: The Funky Side Of Sam, which featured the song "Freaks" (a duet with his grandson L*A*W).
 Taylor also hosted WUSB (FM)'s Blues With A Feeling radio show.
 Along with Joan Jett, Billy Joel, Vanilla Fudge, KISS, Mountain, Shadow Morton, Run–D.M.C., and Twisted Sister, Taylor was inducted by L*A*W into the Long Island Music Hall of Fame in 2006, and the Arizona Blues Hall Of Fame in 1997.
 Just before his death, he released his autobiography, Caught in the Jaws of the Blues.
-In 2013, Sam was inducted into the Blues Hall of Fame, which his grandson L*A*W accepted on his behalf.
-L*A*W said he planned on releasing the audiobook version of Sam's book as well as hundreds of unreleased material, live recordings, and demos in 2014.
+In 2013, Sam was inducted into the Blues Hall of Fame, which his grandson accepted on his behalf.

 Taylor died on January 5, 2009, at his home in Islandia, New York, of complications associated with heart disease.
 He was 74.

 Taylor had seven known children; two of them, Bobby and Sandra Taylor, followed in his footsteps and became musicians.
 Sandra Taylor was inducted into the Long Island Music Hall of Fame.